Twisted metal, rushing wind: A narrowly avoided disaster as jet’s wall rips away at 3 miles high

 But she and others said the cabin remained surprisingly calm.
 One passenger, Evan Granger, who was sitting in front of the blowout, told NBC News that his “focus in that moment was just breathe into the oxygen mask and trust that the flight crew will do everything they can to keep us safe.”

-“There were so many things that had to go right in order for all of us to survive,” Granger said.
+“I didn’t want to look back and see what was happening,” he said.

+The pilots circled the plane back to Portland.
 Video taken by those on board showed flight attendants moving down the aisle checking on passengers.
-Through the hole, city lights could be seen flickering past.
+City lights could be seen through the hole flickering past.

 Evan Smith, an attorney traveling on the plane, told reporters the descent and landing were loud but smooth.
 When the plane touched down at Portland International about 20 minutes after it departed, the passengers broke into applause.
 Firefighters came down the aisle to check for injuries, but no one was seriously hurt.